akostrik/stage_telegram_python/README.md

 The length of an examined message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length

 The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal length of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then the learning is limited to less than 5 examples)

-Alternatives to the paid approach could be to train a self-hosted model (like LLama2) on a corpus proofread by humans, since it has been proven that smaller models can perform way better than larger models. [^12]

 ## The limits related to MongoDB